jlac8/mir-voting-system/README.md

-# Make It Real - Sistema de votaciones
+# Make It Real - Voting System

-This is a solution to the **Sistema de votaciones
-** project of the Make It Real course.
+This is a solution to the **Voting System** project of the Make It Real course.

 ## Table of contents